Skip to main content

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
 Always contact us if you are unsure about the CITES status of your products.

-Request a specific quote for Flowers & plants to China.
-We reply on average within 4 hours.
+Get a specific quote for Flowers & plants to China.
+We typically respond within 4 hours.

 1